nseidm1/LazyLoadingAdapter/README.md

 <img src="https://lh3.ggpht.com/CVH-reFVv4KGr6JBzX6RY8hiSDBceH6TD9F13W1jpc9zPGiYtNiPkihCwC3ZMEVSxQ=w124"/>

-A highly customizable and extendable lazy loading adapter class.
+A highly customizable and extendable lazy loading adapter class that has full javadoc.
 This project has countless customization methods, strategic callbacks, and a built in LRU caching system and support for position highlighting.

 The constructor takes 7 params: